Learn all about Jira Cloud for macOS and discover other helpful resources.

 Change your view of the roadmap.
 Choose between weeks, months or quarters.

-Service desk queues
+Service project queues

-Search for requests/issues across your service desk(s).
+Search for requests/issues across your service project(s).

 Click + to create a new request.